parameshn/CORPORATE-CLIMBER/README.md

 ## Overview

 Corporate Climber is an enterprise-grade Spring Boot application that leverages artificial intelligence and statistical modeling to predict project success probabilities and optimize career development trajectories.
-The platform utilizes Monte Carlo simulations, machine learning algorithms, and natural language processing to deliver data-driven project recommendations and career guidance.
+The platform utilizes Monte Carlo simulations, Sentiment analysis, and natural language processing to deliver data-driven project recommendations and career guidance.

 ## Architecture